nobulart/flowtest/README.md

-A simple API with /hello and /data endpoints.
+A simple web app displaying data.csv in a table using HTML5, CSS, and JavaScript.
-1. Install Julia 1.11+
+1. Install Node.js 16+
 2. Install dependencies: